blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 We keep track of changes made to the shader files during runtime.
 When you change a shader, it will _immediately_ be recompiled and injected into the program _at runtime_, so you can instantly get feedback on what changed.
 This makes it very easy and fun to experiment with our shaders while running - try it out for yourself.
 For example, the painting shader is disabled by default from the [`paintfrag.glsl`](/shaders/paintfrag.glsl) file.
 If you comment out the `return` statement near the beggning of `main` the painting effect will be enabled.

+## Qt information

+This program was originally designed without Qt.
+We have used the one week of the extended deadline to implent a Qt port so that we can adhere by the competition rules.
+You can find a zip file containing the full Qt project [here](/Qt%20Port.zip).
+The Qt port is provided **only** in order to adhere to the guidelines of the competition.
+If you want to actually try to compile or run this program WE STRONGLY ADVISE AGAINST USING THE QT PORT.

+Not only does the Qt port perform worse than the original GLFW version, but the controls and frame timings are also off due to how Qt deals with these things.
+The original application feels much smoother and runs faster, although the Qt port still works and has equivalent functionality.
+The code for the original GLFW application is much cleaner as the Qt port was duct-taped together and was not the main target - do not look at the Qt code if you want to learn from the code.

 ## How to compile..

 #### .. with Visual Studio